-INCOMPLETE OR UN NOTARIZED FOR RMS WILL NOT BE PROCESSI ED BY THE CENT RAL REGIS STRY OR THE ADE!
-Mail this form to and the fo m to and the fee payment to: Arkansas Child Maltre P.O.
-Box 1437, Slot S Little Rock, Arkansas Applicant- Check Only One: Licensed Teacher Non-licensed/Classified Applicant's full name (prin First Middle 2 Last List ALL other names used 1: Applicant's Social Security y Number: 8 Applicant's Birth Date (Da ny/Month/Year): Age: Race/ethnicity: Gender: A 11 11 1.1 Dhysical Address Applicant's mailing address Street or P.O.
-B ox Physical Address Street City State Zip Code City St ate Zip Code Applicant's phone number (cell) (other) Applicant's phone number • (HOINE) (cen) (other) List the full name and date 1.
-Child's Full Nam 2.
-Child's Full Nam 3.
-Child's Full Nam e: e: in/Year) for an of th Child's s Date of Birth: s Date of Birth: s Date of Birth: ontonai pap et il necessary.
-I hereby request that the A undersigned applicant as a By signing below, I swear penalty of perjury. n offender of a true report of child malti eatment to the ne ARKANSAS D EPARTME NT OF EDUCATION.
-Applicant's Signature: Date State of Arkansas County of On this the day of appeared is/are subscribed to the wit (app licant's name) knov vn to me (or satisfactorily prove n) to be the person whose name(s) In witness whereof I hereu nto set my hand an d official seal.
-Notary Public: My Commission Expires: (APPLICANTS DO NOT WRITE BELO W THIS LINE) Dr. Aud rey Bowser, Directo 72-2099 (870) 972-3422 District Contact Per t Phone Number District Fax ASU Profe ssional Education Progra ams Office 200 0, State University, AR 7 72467 sas State University N/A School N Mailing Address School District LEA Number
+INCOMPLETE OR UNNOTARIZED FORMS WILL NOT BE PROCESSED BY THE CENTRAL REGISTRY OR THE ADE!
+Mail this notarized form and the fee payment to: Arkansas Child Maltreatment Central Registry Applicant- Check Only One: P.O.
+Box 1437, Slot S 566 Licensed Teacher Little Rock, Arkansas 72203 Non-licensed/Classified Applicant's full name (print ortype): First Middle Last List ALL other names used: Applicant's Social Security Number: Applicant's Birth Date (Month/Day/Year): Age:Race/ethnicity: Gender: Applicant's mailing address: Physical Address: Street or P.O.
+Box Street City State Zip Code City State Zip Code Applicant's phone number: (home) (cell) (email) List the full name and date of birth (Month/Day/Year) for all of the applicant's children, attach additional paper if necessary: (Failure to list your children, may be considered fraud & result in the denial of application) 1.
+Child's Full Name: Child's Date of Birth: 2.
+Child's Full Name: Child's Date of Birth: Child's Full Name: Child's Date of Birth: (Applicant) School District Contact Person District Phone Number District Fax School Mailing Address School District LEA# I hereby request that the Arkansas Child Maltreatment Central Registry release any information their files may contain indicating the undersigned applicant as an offender of a true report of child maltreatment to the ARKANSAS DEPARTMENT OF EDUCATION.
+By signing below, I swear or affirm that the foregoing statements are true to the best of my knowledge and belief under penalty of perjury.
+Applicant's Signature: State of County of On this the day of , 20, before me, (name of notary), the undersigned notary, personally appeared (applicant's name) known to me (or satisfactorily proven) to be the person whose name(s) is/are subscribed to the within instrument and acknowledged that he/she/they executed the same for the purposes therein contained.
+In witness whereof I hereunto set my hand and official seal.

+My Commission Expires: